 Best of Both Worlds at Half the Price

 Bernedoodles are relatively new to the dog breed market.
-Sherry Rupke, the breeder who claims to be the first one who deliberately created the breed, started crossbreeding Bernese Mountain Dog and Poodle in 2003.
-Since then, she has devoted herself to developing the best companion dog that bears the positive attributes of both breeds.
+Sherry Rupke, the breeder who claims to be the first one who deliberately created the breed, started crossbreeding the Bernese Mountain Dog and Poodle in 2003.
+Since then, she has devoted herself to developing the best companion dog that bears the best positive attributes of both breeds.

 Unlike pure breeds, quoting a Bernedoodle price is a bit more complicated because there are a lot more things to consider.
 A Bernedoodle price can go from $800 to $4,000 depending on these factors:

-- Generation type
+- Generation Type

 Crossbreeds like Bernedoodles are divided by generation type.

 F1 generation of Bernedoodles is made by crossbreeding a pure Bernese Mountain Dog and a pure Poodle of any size.
 That means about 50/50 division of the traits from both breeds.
 The F1s are the most expensive of the bunch.

 The F1b generation of Bernedoodles is created by crossbreeding an F1 generation and a Poodle.
 This means that the F2b pooch is made of 25% Bernese and 75% Poodle.
 Pooches from this pool can be better for allergy sufferers, but no dog is truly hypoallergenic.